russnida-repo/Guide-to-Large-Multimodal-Models/README.md

 ---

 ## 📜 License
-This work is licensed under the **Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License**.
+This work is licensed under the **Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
+You may share and adapt this work freely for non-commercial and educational purposes, provided you give appropriate credit, link to the license, and distribute any derivatives under the same license.
-You may share it freely with attribution but may not sell or modify it.
+You may not sell or use this work or its derivatives for commercial gain.
-See the [LICENSE](https://github.com/russnida-repo/Guide-to-Large-Multimodal-Models/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/russnida-repo/Guide-to-Large-Multimodal-Models/blob/main/LICENSE.md) file or [Creative Commons License Summary](https://creativecommons.org/licenses/by-nc-sa/4.0/) for details.

 ---